rafaski/currency_scraper_api/README.md

 - Get average conversion rate from the past X days

 ### Reverse engineering API
-The following steps had to be taken to obtain forex data:
+The following steps had to be taken to obtain Wise data:

-1. Inspecting HTTP requests from forex API
+1. Inspecting HTTP requests from `Wise` API
 2. Identifying requests responsible for sending JSON response
 3. Importing and converting cURL to HTTP request in `Postman`
 4. Testing API call in `Postman`
 5. Identifying query parameters and headers
-6. Transferring forex API calls to `python`
+6. Transferring `Wise` API calls to `python`
 7. Making async HTTP requests with `httpx`

 ### Authentication